oracle-quickstart/oci-cloudnative/src/docs/content/observability/oci-monitoring.md

 Observe the following node pool metrics:

-- Node State (If your worker nodes are in Active state as indicated by OI Compute Service)
+- Node State (If your worker nodes are in Active state as indicated by OCI Compute Service)
-- Node condition (If your worker node are in Ready state as indicated by API server)
+- Node condition (If your worker node are in Ready state as indicated by OKE API server)

 ![OKE Node Pool Metrics](../images/node-pool-metric.png)